TISNN/WSCBS_Assignment4b/README.md

 3. Build the Brane package
 4. Run package by BraneScript.

-The branescript is executed by the `brane run` command in the form of `test.txt`.
+The BraneScript is executed by the `brane run` command in the form of `test.txt`.
 We can determine whether it has successfully completed the task by examining the results of the execution.

 After accomplishing this, we have actually built the complete CI/CD, which is part of the standard development workflow.
 Every time we use `git push` to update our code, Github Actions will automatically test it based on the workflow *(.github/workflow/cicd_test.yml)* we created.
 For each package in this project, it takes about 6 minutes to complete the branescript testing.